Areas of Application

 Measuring Systems

-AXRY-NGS bearings can accommodate inductive angle measurement systems.
-These systems are available in incremental or absolute versions, as single or multi-head systems, with varying accuracy grades.
+AXRY-NGS bearings can be equipped with inductive angle measurement systems.
+These systems are available in incremental or absolute versions, as single-head or multi-head systems, with different accuracy grades.

-myonic supplies only the "mechanical part" - the bearing, including mounted measuring ring and threads on the outer ring for axial or radial scanning head mounting.
+myonic supplies only the "mechanical part" — the bearing, including the mounted measuring ring and the threads on the outer ring for mounting axial or radial scanning heads.
 For high-speed applications, only absolute measurement systems are suitable.
-Incremental measurement systems are not suitable for high-speed operation.
+Incremental measurement systems are not suitable for high speeds.

-By mounting the measuring ring directly on the bearing ring, concentricity errors relative to the axis (worktable) are minimized, achieving highest accuracies of a few angular seconds.
+By mounting the measuring ring directly on the bearing ring, concentricity errors with respect to the shaft (table) are minimised, thereby achieving the highest accuracies of a few angular seconds.

 Grease Lubrication, Relubrication

-For high-speed bearings, scheduled relubrication at appropriate intervals should be arranged.
+For high-speed bearings, relubrication at appropriate intervals should be scheduled.

-A good option is a controlled relubrication system that relubricates with small quantities of lubricant at specified intervals during operation.
+A good option is a controlled relubrication system that relubricates with small quantities of lubricant at defined intervals during operation.

-For calculation of relubrication quantities and intervals, please contact us with load spectrum details (speed, duty cycle, load) and environmental conditions.
+For the calculation of relubrication quantities and intervals, please write to sales@eb-system.com, stating the load spectrum (speed, duty cycle, load) and the environmental conditions.

 Circulating Oil Lubrication

 Primarily used for larger bearings.
-Due to larger cooling oil volumes, cooling and lubrication occur simultaneously.
+Due to the larger volume of cooling oil, cooling and lubrication take place simultaneously.

-Due to the large amount of lubricant available, these systems can also use lower viscosity oils.
+Because of the large amount of available lubricant, these systems can also use oils of lower viscosity.

-Similar to spindle bearings, oil-air mixture is injected directly into or beside the raceway; lubrication uses minimum oil quantity.
+Similar to spindle bearings, the oil/air mixture is injected directly into or next to the raceways; lubrication takes place with minimal oil quantities.
 Lubrication is supplied axially through 6 holes in the outer ring.

-The customer must define parameters such as lubrication cycles, lubricant quantities, and air pressure according to the application.
-The myonic application engineering team can support you.
+The customer must define parameters such as the lubrication cycle, lubricant quantity, and air pressure according to the application.
+Our engineering team can provide support.

-Over-lubrication, whether with grease or oil, directly leads to increased bearing friction and significant temperature rise.
+Overlubrication, whether with grease or oil, leads directly to an increase of the friction in the bearings and to strong increases in temperature.
 This can cause premature bearing failure.

-If the bearing is over-lubricated, repeat the run-in cycle to restore original friction torque.
+If the bearing has been over-lubricated, repeat the run-in cycle to restore the original friction torque.

 Inner Ring Rotation

 NGS bearings for inner ring rotation can be lubricated through a radial circumferential groove on the outer ring or axially.
-For correct positioning of bearing lubrication holes with machine housing lubrication holes, the bearing has locating pin holes.
-(See Positioning chapter)
+To correctly align the bearing lubrication holes with the lubrication holes in the machine housing, the bearing has locating pin holes.
+(See the Positioning Holes chapter)

-For relubrication through outer ring/inner ring lubrication grooves, we recommend completely filling the lubrication groove with grease before assembling the bearing.
-This allows grease to reach the bearing faster during relubrication.
-The housing lubrication channel should be positioned close to the bearing's radial lubrication hole.
+For relubrication through the outer ring / inner ring lubrication groove, we recommend completely filling the lubrication groove with grease before assembling the bearing.
+This allows the grease to reach the bearing faster during relubrication.
+The lubrication channel in the housing should be positioned close to the radial lubrication hole of the bearing.

-Please ensure that axial lubrication holes are closed with plug screws upon delivery.
-For axial lubrication, remove axial plug screws and close radially.
+Please ensure that the axial lubrication holes are closed with set screws on delivery.
+For axial lubrication, remove the axial set screws and close the radial side.

 Outer Ring Rotation